 Board of Directors

-Alexis Ehrhardt is President & CEO of the Danville Pittsylvania County Chamber of Commerce, where her work focuses on serving the business community to make a stronger Dan River Region.
+Alexis Ehrhardt is the Executive Director of State Government Relations and Special Assistant to the President at University of Virginia.
+Previously, she served as President & CEO of the Danville Pittsylvania County Chamber of Commerce, where her work focused on serving the business community to make a stronger Dan River Region.
 Prior to that, she served as the founding Executive Director of the Center for Community Engagement and Career Competitiveness at Averett University.
 Raised in the Washington, D.C., suburb of Rockville, MD, Alexis has lived in the region since 2000.
 She graduated magna cum laude from Emory University with a B.A. in Latin American and Caribbean Studies and Spanish, holds a Master’s degree in Higher Education from the University of Virginia, and a doctorate in Leadership Studies from Lynchburg College.
-A 2016 graduate of Lead Virginia, Alexis is a gubernatorial appointee to the Tobacco Region Revitalization Commission, and serves on the City of Danville’s Transportation Advisory Committee, the Middle Border Forward Advisory Board and the Dan River Region Health Collaborative.
+Alexis currently serves on the boards of the Virginia Early Childhood Foundation, the Sorensen Institute for Political Leadership, and Lead Virginia.

 Carolyn B. Evans